antron3000/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 For more info: https://medium.com/metaverse-blockchain/metaverse-explained-avatars-57be355d42d4

 MST's are Metaverse Smart Tokens.
 MST is Metaverse's fungible token standard.
 MST's can be seen as subcurrencies on the Metaverse Blockchain.
 It costs 10 ETP to create an MST.
 MST's must be issued by an avatar.

-Avatar certifications
+MST SYMBOLS MUST BE ALL CAPS!

 ## Hands on Tutorial